Thomblin/xml_schema_generator/README.md

 ☑ add Options (serde_xml_rs and derive attribute) to binary

 ☑ parse multiple XML files into one result

+☑ attributes and children can be sorted for improved readability

 # Ideas (if needed or requested via github)